russell-archer/StoreHelperDemo/README.md

 ```

 - `ProductInfo` uses `StoreHelper.product(from:)` to retrieve a `StoreKit2 Product` struct, which gives localized information about the product
 - From the **StoreHelper > Samples > Images** folder, drag all the images into the project's **Asset Catalog**.
-These images have filenames that are the same as the product ids which they represent
+These images have filenames that are the same as the product ids for the products which they represent
 - From the **StoreHelper > Samples > Configuration** folder, drag the `Products.storekit` and `Products.plist` files into the **Shared** project folder.
 These are example product configuration files
 - Select the **iOS target** and select **Product > Scheme> Edit Scheme**.
 Select the `Products.storekit` file in the **StoreKit Configuration** field: